 - The plan is available to Texas Employees Group Benefits Program (GBP—eligible employees and dependents not enrolled in Medicare.
 Evidence of insurability is never required to enroll in this or any ERS health insurance.

 - You can enroll in this plan during your first 60 days of employment and coverage will begin the first of the month following your 60th day of employment.

 - You can enroll during Summer Enrollment and coverage will begin on September 1 of that year.

 - You can also enroll when you have a qualifying life event (QLE) such as a birth or marriage and coverage will begin on the date of birth or the first of the month following the event.

-Note: Once you are on COBRA, you are no longer eligible for state contribution to your health savings account (HSA).
-You will only pay the premium for the high-deductible health plan (HDHP) plus the 2% administrative fee to ERS.
-You can still contribute to your HSA, but you will make your contributions directly to Optum Bank on a post-tax basis.
+Note: If you leave state employment and stay enrolled in Consumer Directed HealthSelect through COBRA, you will no longer fet state contributions to your health savings account (HSA).
+You will pay only the premium for the high-deductible health plan plus the 2% administrative fee to ERS.
+You can still contribute to your HSA, but you must make any contributions directly to Optum Bank.
 You will also be responsible for any administrative fees to Optum Bank.